 The conductor reached out and lightly tapped Nick’s shoulder.
 Nicholas panicked and threw himself from his car.
-In desperation, he lashed out at his seat belt till it unclicked and he free to fall from his car.
-He watched as his car coasted to a stop and the Conductor sat inside, smiling and waving.
+In desperation, he lashed out at his seat belt till it was unclicked, and he was free to fall from his car.
+He watched as his car coasted to a stop, and the Conductor sat inside, smiling and waving.

 Nick’s mind started to race as his chest raised and lowered drastically.
-Nicks car spluttered and stopped as it reacted badly to being left in gear.
+Nicks’s car spluttered and stopped as it reacted badly to being left in gear.

-He stood up and slowly walked around the car, empty.
+He stood up and slowly walked around the car, which was empty.
 Cautiously he climbed back in.
-Looking around fully he turned his car back on and pulled back out onto the road.
-The whole drive home he madly checked his mirrors as he drove well below the speed limit in fear he might crash.
-After a much longer than usual time he arrived home.
+Looking around fully, he turned his car back on and pulled back out onto the road.
+The whole drive home, he madly checked his mirrors as he drove well below the speed limit in fear he might crash.
+After a much longer than usual time, he arrived home.
 Quickly he removed himself from his car and made his way inside.

-“Hey man, how was the doctors?
+“Hey man, how was the doctor?
 Said Nick’s flatmate.

-Nick’s flat mate looked at the clock then back at Nick as he closed his door to his room.
-Under his breath he spoke.
+Nick’s flatmate looked at the clock and then back at Nick as he closed the door to his room.
+Under his breath, he spoke.

 “But it is only five in the afternoon?”